riyann00b/SDHub-DS/SDHub-DS/00 Notes/04_SQL/My_Notes/04 SQL Joins.md

 ```

 ### 4. `FULL OUTER JOIN` (Include Everything from Both)
 📌 A `FULL OUTER JOIN` returns all rows when there is a match in either the left or the right table.
 It's essentially a combination of `LEFT JOIN` and `RIGHT JOIN`.
-If no match exists for a row, the columns from the other table will be `NULL`.

 > [!NOTE]
-> MariaDB (and MySQL) does not directly support `FULL OUTER JOIN`.
+> MariaDB (and MySQL) do not directly support `FULL OUTER JOIN`.
 You can emulate it by combining a `LEFT JOIN` and a `RIGHT JOIN` with a `UNION`.

 **Emulated Syntax (MariaDB/MySQL):**
 ```sql